SIWECOS/SIWECOS-TLS-Scanner/README.md

 # WS-TLS-Scanner
 WS-TLS-Scanner is a Webservice created by the Chair for Network and Data Security from the Ruhr-University Bochum for the integration of the [TLS-Scanner](https://github.com/RUB-NDS/TLS-Scanner) in the SIWECOS Project.
-The Webservice scans a provided URL for various TLS misconfigurations and responds with a JSON report.
+The Webservice scans a provided URL for various TLS misconfigurations and responds with a JSON report in either HTTPS, IMAP (STARTTLS), POP3 (STARTTLS), SMTP (STARTTLS), POP3S, IMAPS or SMTPS.

 # Compiling
 In order to compile and use WS-TLS-Scanner, you need to have Java installed, as well as [TLS-Attacker](https://github.com/RUB-NDS/TLS-Attacker), [ModifiableVariables](https://github.com/RUB-NDS/ModifiableVariable) and the [TLS-Scanner](https://github.com/RUB-NDS/TLS-Scanner)